14 nm process: Shipping devices

-On July 22, 2018, GlobalFoundries announced their 12 nm Leading-Performance (12LP) process, based on a licensed 14LP process from Samsung.
+On July 22, 2018, GlobalFoundries announced their "12 nm" Leading-Performance (12LP) process, based on a licensed 14LP process from Samsung.

-In September 2018 Nvidia released GPUs based on their Turing (microarchitecture), which were made on TSMC's 12 nm process and have a transistor density of 24.67 million transistors per square millimeter.
+In September 2018, Nvidia released GPUs based on their Turing (microarchitecture), which were made on TSMC's "12 nm" process and had a transistor density of 24.67 million transistors per square millimeter.

 14 nm process nodes

-Lower numbers are better, except for transistor density, in which case is the opposite.
+Lower numbers are better, except for transistor density, in which case the opposite is true.
 Transistor gate pitch is also referred to as CPP (contacted poly pitch), and interconnect pitch is also referred to as MMP (minimum metal pitch).